 The most common is volume and if you use indicators like OBV (On Balance Volume) then your results will be significantly different to what they should be.

-Hopefully, you are beginning to get a clear picture of the important of clean and accurate metastock data.
+Hopefully, you are beginning to get a clear picture of the importance of clean and accurate MetaStock data.